yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/install-yugabyte-platform/prepare-environment/gcp.md

 ![Firewall -- create full](/images/ee/gcp-setup/firewall-create-full.png)

-## 5. Provision instance for YugaWare
+## 5. Provision instance for Yugabyte Platform

-Create an instance to run YugaWare.
+Create an instance to run Yugabyte Platform.
 In order to do so, go to **Compute Engine > VM instances** and click **Create**.
 Fill in the following values.

 - Enter `yugaware-1` as the name.
 - Pick a region/zone (eg: `us-west1-b`).